 Can we use the development and test data during training?
 Both training and development partitions can be used for training your models, as well as additional resources – see above.
 The test partition, for which the labels are unknown, must solely be used for testing your system.
 It is strictly forbidden to perform any annotation on the test partition!
 The top-two performers of the challenge will be asked to submit their program to us to verify the results, both on the original test set and extra hold-out data.

-I have submitted my results on the test partition, can I know my rank now?
-The rank of the participants will be announced at the end of the Workshop day, which means that, in order to know your rank, you need to write a paper describing your system and your results, get it accepted by the Technical Program Committee, and present it during the workshop.
+I have submitted all my results on the test partition, can I know my rank now?
+The rank of the participants will be announced at the end of the Workshop day, no need to send personal requests, we will keep the final results private until the end.

 Will we be ranked with the mean of our best attempt, or will you first select our best scores for the Arousal and Valence independently and then compute a mean?
 The ranking will be based on the mean of the best CCC score obtained on arousal and valence independently of the attempt.
-Comments on why a specific architecture might work significantly better than another are thus strongly encouraged in case such observations are valid.
+So no need to submit a trial with the best systems tuned for each dimension.
+Comments on why a specific architecture might work significantly better than another are thus strongly encouraged in case such observations occur.